-When a member sends a direct message to the bot, Modmail will create a channel or "thread" within an isolated category.
-All further DM messages will automatically relay to that channel, for any available staff can respond within the channel.
+When a member sends a direct message to the bot, Modmail will create a channel or "thread" into a designated category.
+All further DM messages will automatically relay to that channel; any available staff can respond within the channel.

-All threads are logged and you can view previous threads through their corresponding log link.
+Our Logviewer will save the threads so you can view previous threads through their corresponding log link.
 Here is an example.

 Advanced Logging Functionality:

 This list is ever-growing thanks to active development and our exceptional contributors.
 See a full list of documented commands by using the

 Where can I find the Modmail bot invite link?

 Unfortunately, due to how this bot functions, it cannot be invited.
 The lack of an invite link is to ensure an individuality to your server and grant you full control over your bot and data.
 Nonetheless, you can quickly obtain a free copy of Modmail for your server by following one of the methods listed below (roughly takes 15 minutes of your time).

 You can host this bot on Heroku.

 Installation via Heroku is possible with your web browser alone.
 The installation guide (which includes a video tutorial!) will guide you through the entire installation process.
 If you run into any problems, join our Modmail Discord Server for help and support.

 If you don't want to go through the trouble of setting up your very own Modmail bot or wish to support this project, we got a solution for you!
 We offer the complete installation, hosting, and maintenance of your Modmail with Patreon.
 Join our Modmail Discord Server for more info!